SAP-samples/teched2022-IN280/exercises/ex4/ex45/readme.md

-# Exercise 4.5 - Get an overview on monitored metrics of a Cloud Integration service
+# Exercise 4.5 - Get an overview of Cloud Integration metrics

 In this exercise you will understand how to get an **overview of all metrics** that are monitored for a particular Cloud Integration service.